-The above advice is designed for homeschooled students who receiving a deficient education due to lack of parental involvement or guidance.
-If you are a homeschooled student and feel uncomfortable or unsafe in your home environment, we have more information for you HERE.
+This advice was designed for homeschooled students who receiving a deficient education due to lack of parental involvement or guidance.
+If you are a homeschooled student and feel unsafe in your home environment, we have more information for you here.

 This article does not constitute the giving of legal advice.

 Latest posts by Rachel Coleman (see all)